I had someone ask me recently, “How do I put together a budget?” The question made me realize that budgeting is not a clear process.

 - Find better deals on essential expenses such as auto insurance

 The Challenge Everything Budget plan can be helpful for cutting expenses.
 With the Challenge Everything Budget, you go through every line item in your budget.
 You ask yourself: How can I reduce or eliminate this expense?

 What if you’ve reduced your expenses as far as you can and are still coming up short?
 Then it’s time to increase your income.
-Check out this list of 80+ side hustles to give you ideas for earning more money each month.

 What if I Have Money Left Over Each Month?